Dn-Programming-Core-Management/Dn-FamiTracker/README.md

 This program and its source code are licensed under the GNU General Public License Version 2.
 Differences to the original FamiTracker source are marked with "// // //"; those to the ASM source with ";;; ;; ;" and "; ;; ;;;".

-The current build is based on the version 0.4.6 release of the official FamiTracker.
-0CC-FamiTracker will be ported to newer official releases whenever their source code becomes available; features added in 0CC-FamiTracker may not have identical behaviour as respective features added to the official branch after the current base version.
+The current build is based on the version 0.5.0 beta 5 release of the official FamiTracker.
+0CC-FamiTracker will be ported to newer official releases once they become available; features added in 0CC-FamiTracker may not have identical behaviour as the corresponding features on the official branch.
 # Links

 - http://hertzdevil.info/programs/